Albertha Spencer-Churchill, Duchess of Marlborough: Later life

-On 20 November 1883, shortly after Blandford inherited the dukedom following the death of his father, the couple were divorced.
+On 20 November 1883, shortly after Blandford inherited the dukedom following the death of his father, the couple were divorced on grounds of Blandford’s adultery, cruelty, and desertion towards his wife.
 Afterwards, though still entitled to be addressed as Albertha, Duchess of Marlborough, she preferred to use the title she had used throughout most of the couple's married life and was known as Albertha, Marchioness of Blandford.